awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 1. Record the **NodeInstanceRole** value for the IAM role that was created\.
 You need this when you create your node group\.

 1. \(Optional, but recommended\) One of the IAM policies attached to the role by the AWS CloudFormation template in a previous step is the **AmazonEKS\_CNI\_Policy** managed policy\.
 The policy must be attached to this role or to a role associated to the Kubernetes `aws-node` service account that is used for the Amazon EKS VPC CNI plugin\.
 We recommend assigning the policy to the role associated to the Kubernetes service account\.
-For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.
+For more information, see [Configuring the VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.